New in Looker 6.16, the Looker IDE supports folders to help you organize your LookML project files. See this documentation page for information.

 After you create a file you can edit it by clicking Edit Source in the upper right.
 Then you can preview your changes by clicking Preview, or save them by clicking Save.

-Viewing the Document Outside of the IDE
+Viewing the Document outside the IDE

 You can distribute the URL of the resulting page to other users so that they don’t need to navigate through Looker’s developer section to reach it.

-Adding a Navigation Structure to Your Documentation
+Adding a Navigation Structure to Your Document

 --- title: New Title for Users ---